 Profile: Pearson PLC (PSO)

-Pearson plc, (Pearson), incorporated on August 12, 1897, is a holding, media and education company.
-The Company, through its subsidiaries, performs principal operations, which include education, business information and consumer publishing markets.
-The Company delivers its content in a variety of forms and through a variety of channels, including books, newspapers and online services.
+Pearson plc (Pearson), incorporated on August 12, 1897, is an international education and media company.
+The Company has operations in the education, business information and consumer publishing markets.
+The Company operates through three segments: North America, Core and Growth.
+The Company creates and manages intellectual property, which it promotes and sells to its customers under brand names.
+It has three lines of business corresponding to the stages of learning: schools, higher education and professional, which includes the Financial Times (FT) Group.
+The Company delivers its content in a range of forms and through a range of channels, including books and online services.
 The Company offers services, as well as content, from test creation, administration and processing to teacher development and school software.
-Pearson consists of three businesses across the world: Pearson Education, FT Group and Penguin Random House.
+It operates in approximately 70 countries across the world.
+Pearson consists of its education business, including the FT Group and holds interest in Penguin Random House.

-The Company’s professional testing business, Pearson VUE is as electronic testing providing a suite of services from test development to test delivery and data management.
-Pearson VUE offers exams through a network of test centres in 163 countries, delivering the NCLEX exam for the National Council of State Boards of Nursing, the GMAT for the Graduate Management Admissions Council and IT exams, such as Cisco and CompTIA.
+Pearson education is a provider of educational materials and learning technologies.
+It provides test development, processing and scoring services to governments, educational institutions, corporations and professional bodies around the world.
+It publishes across the curriculum and provides a range of education services, including teacher development, educational software and system-wide solutions, and also owns and operates schools.
+Its professional testing business, Pearson VUE (VUE), is involved in electronic testing business for regulatory and certification boards, providing a suite of services from test development to test delivery and data management.
+Pearson VUE offers exams through a network of over 7,200 test centers across 190 countries, delivering the national council licensure examination (NCLEX) exam for the National Council of State Boards of Nursing, the graduate management admission test (GMAT) for the Graduate Management Admissions Council and numerous information technology (IT) exams, such as Cisco and CompTIA.

-The Company competes with Cengage Learning, McGraw-Hill and Houghton Mifflin Harcourt, K-12 Inc., ETS and The Wall Street Journal.
+The Company competes with Cengage Learning, McGraw-Hill, Houghton Mifflin Harcourt, K-12 Inc and ETS.

 LONDON WC2R 0RL